WTF…are the basics of Personal Finance?

-Generally, any debt you have that doesn’t contribute to building your wealth isn’t good.
+Generally, any debt you have that doesn’t contribute to building your wealth is “bad debt” (Click here for a more detailed explanation).
 For example, if you take on a lot of credit card debt because you spend too much time on Amazon or Net A Porter, then that doesn’t help you build up your wealth.
 Whereas if you have debt because you bought a house, then that is helping you build up wealth because the house is an “asset” you own.

 So, do you have any high interest debt, like overdue credit card bills?
 This is the sort of debt that you will likely want to pay off before doing anything else with your money.
 Note, a mortgage and student loans (in the UK) are generally not “bad debt” because they typically don’t charge a high interest rate.